 No, the AANS does not allow for any of the above in the abstract submission process.

 How will the abstract be available to meeting attendees?

 All Oral Presentations, Rapid-fire Oral Presentations and E-posters will be available in the AANS App.
 They will be published exactly as they are submitted, with no exceptions.
 Proofread the abstract before it is submitted to avoid errors.

 If I select that I am a medical student or resident and would like an abstract considered for Oral Presentation in the Young Neurosurgeons Research Forum, does that mean the abstract will not be considered for the Plenary, Scientific or Section Sessions?

 No, abstracts are placed in all of the sessions based on the grade they receive from the panel of reviewers.
 Indicating interest in presenting during the Young Neurosurgeons Research Forum does not exclude research from being considered in the sessions listed above.

 Each submission is blindly reviewed by neurosurgeons whose specialty is within the category of submission.
 Last year, the committee of reviewers had more than 140 neurosurgeons participate in the review process.

 Important: Registration/Attendance Requirement

-As Presenting Author, if you accept to present either an Oral Presentation or E-poster, you must register and attend the 2018 AANS Annual Scientific Meeting.
-Registration must be completed by Monday, April 2, 2018.
-If the Presenting Author does not register by this date, all accepted presentations, both Oral and E-posters, will be declined.
+Presenting Authors who accept the invitation to present either an Oral Presentation or E-poster must register and attend the 2020 AANS Annual Scientific Meeting.
+Registration must be completed by Tuesday, February 25, 2020.
+If the Presenting Author does not register by this date, all accepted presentations, both Oral and E-posters will be declined.